Wind-WindKids/winding/samples/sophieandwind/ice.md

 and it became clear that “my” day had been the teacher’s all along.

+@image:
+Wind sitting at his desk, writing an essay, drops of tears on the paper.

+--
+working2: page, text
+--
 It took him an hour, but it got done.
 He spent another hour to polish it.
 It wouldn’t win him an A,
-but it was creative enough to pass.
+but it was enough to pass.

-Before bed, he opened the message app on his laptop, found Sophie’s dad:
+Before bed, he opened the message app, found Sophie’s dad:
 "Please, tell if Sophie is okay."

 In the morning, there was no reply.
 And the message was buried under weather alerts and homework reminders.

+He sighed, closed the app,
+and got ready for school.

+@background:
+icy texture, light blue and white, subtle frost patterns.
+Wind sitting at his desk, looking at his phone, feeling down.

 --
 small_victory: page, text